WinVector/rquery/README.md

 -   [SQL](https://en.wikipedia.org/wiki/SQL)
 -   (and possibly) [`dplyr`](http://dplyr.tidyverse.org)

-`rquery` is a thin translation to `SQL` layer, but we are trying to put the Codd relational operators front and center (user their naming, and back-port `SQL` progress such as window functions to the appropriate relational operator). `rquery` differs from `dplyr` in that `rquery` is trying to stay near the Codd relational operators (in particular grouping is a transient state inside the `rquery::extend()` operator, not a durable user visible annotation as with \`dplyr::group\_by()').
+`rquery` is a thin translation to `SQL` layer, but we are trying to put the Codd relational operators front and center (user their naming, and back-port `SQL` progress such as window functions to the appropriate relational operator). `rquery` differs from `dplyr` in that `rquery` is trying to stay near the Codd relational operators (in particular grouping is a transient state inside the `rquery::extend()` operator, not a durable user visible annotation as with `dplyr::group_by()`).

 The primary relational operators are: